tamimcse/video-streaming-mininet/README.md

-Thses Mininet scripts are used to evaluate NC-TCP, XCP and TCP Inigo for video streaming.
+It contains Mininet (`http://mininet.org/`) scripts to evaluate NC-TCP, XCP and TCP Inigo for video streaming.
 The details of the experiment will be found in the following research paper:

 ```
 A Network-centric TCP for Interactive Video Delivery Networks (VDN)